svinota/pyroute2/README.md

 ========

 Pyroute2 is a pure Python **netlink** library.
 It requires only Python stdlib, no 3rd party libraries.

-Supported netlink families and protocols:
+The library was started as an RTNL protocol implementation, so the name is **pyroute2**, but now it supports many netlink protocols.
+Some supported netlink families and protocols:

 * **rtnl**, network settings --- addresses, routes, traffic controls
 * **nfnetlink** --- netfilter API: **ipset**, **nftables**, ...
 * **ipq** --- simplest userspace packet filtering, iptables QUEUE target